holukas/bico/bico/settings/data_blocks/IRGA75-A-GN1.md

   **A GAIN of 0.974 is applied to this signal to correct for the usage of a wrong calibration gas.
   For more info, see here: https://www.swissfluxnet.ethz.ch/index.php/knowledge-base/wrong-calibration-gas-2017/**
 - T_BOX ...
 Ambient temperature measured in the control box
-- P_BOX ...
+- PRESS_BOX ...
 Atmospheric pressure measured in the control box
 - COOLER_V ...
 Cooler voltage

 ## BICO Settings